TimFinucane/Ainur/readme.md

 - Oracle JDK needs to be installed.

 ### Building
-Clone repository and from top parent folder and build from command line.
+Clone repository and navigate to the top parent folder.
  Ainur uses Gradle to build and project comes with the Gradle wrapper, so gradle is not essential to install before hand.
-The two commands below will build the project
+Using a terminal, use one of the two commands below to build it.

 ```
 gradle build